Lauren Park: Embracing Innovation

-From working in science labs to going back to school to complete her MBA at Queen’s University and moving up as a consultant and in leadership roles in tech, Lauren Park is no stranger to embracing change, innovation and professional growth.
+From working in science labs, to going back to school to complete her MBA at Queen’s University, and moving up as a consultant and in leadership roles in tech, Lauren Park is no stranger to embracing change, innovation, and professional growth.

-Things are shifting as more women are involved in the tech and business fields, taking on more leadership and executive positions.
 Can you talk about your experience as a woman in business?

 What advice or insight do you have for someone switching career pathways or entering a new industry?

-One other big thing, especially if you’re switching industries, is learning the lingo of the new industry as quickly as possible.
-You’re definitely not going to know everything going in, especially where you don’t have the background.
-Do your homework before you interview and then ask a ton of questions.
-Every company that I’ve worked with has acronyms that I’ve had to learn; new industries have acronyms that I’d never heard of before and using the correct terminology and examples is helpful in building credibility.
+Every company that I’ve worked with has acronyms that I’ve had to learn; new industries have acronyms that I’d never heard of before, and using the correct terminology and examples is helpful in building credibility.

 What does an ideal work-life balance look like for you, both personally and professionally?